 Because the UK legislative process can lag behind the announcement of proposals, certain changes are already law, others are very likely, or practically certain, to become law, whilst others are issues announced for wider consultation and future enactment into law.

-Most of the reforms to tax rules are typically announced in November/December and March each year before becoming law in the Finance Act, usually in the following July.
+Up to 2017 most of the reforms to tax rules were typically announced in November/December and March each year before becoming law in the Finance Act, usually in the following July.
 This pattern is disrupted in years of a general election.
 So, a truncated Finance Act 2017 became law in April 2017 ahead of the June 2017 general election.
-A second, and more extensive, Finance Act is expected to become law in September/October 2017.
-This will likely include enactment of a range of reforms previously announced, possibly together with other measures, but possibly with amendments to the original proposals.
-Several of those reforms are intended to be effective from 1 April 2017.
+A second, and more extensive, Finance Act became law in November 2017 with several of those reforms effective from 1 April 2017.
+From 2017 the timetable for reform to the tax rules has changed, with reforms expected to become law in February or March each year.
 Any reforms of significance, and proposals for important reforms, included in those processes, are discussed below.

 In a referendum on 23 June 2016, voters in the United Kingdom chose to leave the European Union (EU) (so-called ‘Brexit’).
 The United Kingdom invoked Article 50 of the Treaty on the Functioning of the European Union (TFEU) in March 2017, and this triggered a two year exit procedure.
 The implications will depend to a substantial extent on the terms on which exit is agreed and, therefore, remain unclear at this stage.
 The information included below assumes, for now, the continuance of the UK’s membership in the European Union.
 Comments on the impact of leaving the European Union would be entirely speculative.